ae-platform / module-06 · governance layer · H3 · PI-7

 What if the low-carbon window never arrives within the ±6 hour window?

-"If europe-west3 has an extended period of high carbon intensity — a heat wave reducing renewable generation for 12+ hours — every deferred job will hit its window expiry and dispatch at high intensity.
-Does GreenOps handle this gracefully or does it produce a burst of forced dispatches that overload GKE?"
+"If europe-west3 has an extended period of high carbon intensity — a heat wave reducing renewable generation for 12+ hours — every deferred job hits its window expiry and dispatches at high intensity.
+Does GreenOps handle this gracefully or burst-overload GKE?"

-Window expiry dispatches are handled in the decision engine with two protections against burst dispatch.
-First, the Firestore deferred queue tracks each job's window_expiry independently — jobs with expiry times staggered across a 6-hour window dispatch sequentially as their individual windows expire, not simultaneously.
-The weekly retraining jobs for RevRec AI, Asset IQ, and ContractGuard have submission times at 02:00, 03:00, and 04:00 UTC respectively, and maximum window expiries at 08:00, 09:00, and 10:00 — so even in a worst-case no-low-carbon scenario, the three forced dispatches are spaced an hour apart.
-Second, GKE Autopilot's per-pod scheduling absorbs burst workloads gracefully — a burst of three training jobs does not saturate GKE because each runs on its own node pool, provisioned independently.
+Window expiry dispatches are handled with two protections against burst dispatch.
+First, the Firestore deferred queue tracks each job's window_expiry independently — jobs with staggered submission times dispatch sequentially as their individual windows expire, not simultaneously; the weekly retraining jobs for RevRec AI, Asset IQ, and ContractGuard submit at 02:00, 03:00, and 04:00 UTC with maximum expiries at 08:00, 09:00, and 10:00, so even in a worst-case scenario the three forced dispatches are spaced an hour apart.
+Second, GKE Autopilot's per-pod scheduling absorbs burst workloads gracefully — each job runs on its own node pool, provisioned independently.
 The window-expiry scenario is a degraded mode, not a failure mode — jobs run at higher carbon intensity than optimal, saving_pct = 0%, and the CSRD export reflects actual emissions accurately.

-Evidence: Job eligibility table (staggered submission times) · State machine (window-expiry = forced dispatch, not failure) · GKE Autopilot (per-pod scheduling, no burst saturation) · BigQuery ESG record (saving_pct = 0% in worst case, still auditable)
+Evidence: Job eligibility table (staggered submission times) · State machine (window-expiry = forced dispatch, not failure) · GKE Autopilot (per-pod scheduling) · BigQuery ESG record (saving_pct = 0% in worst case, still auditable)

 00